Buuchia/CCS_blog/posts/AT1-Journey.md

 ### Problems
 When I tried to make one flower rotates, instead of rotating in a 2-dimensional perspective, my flower rotates at a skew angle.
-Turned out I forgot to add rotate in the equation of the y location.
+Turned out I forgot to add the variable `rotate` in the equation of the y location.

 ![flower - skew rotation](/a1_process/flower-skew-angle.png)